geoo89/kidchameleon-tiledextension/README.md

 provided in this repository might need to be modified depending on which version of the disassembly you are using, see next section.)

-Open _kidchameleon.tiled-project_ in a text editor, replace the six instances of `/path/to/disasm/` with the actual (absolute) path to your repository, and additionally you might have to adjust the filenames of the executables: If you're running on linux, drop the `.exe` from `compress.exe`/`decompress.exe`/`compress_blocks.exe`;
-on MacOS replace these with `compress_osx`/`decompress_osx`/`compress_blocks_osx`.
+This Tiled extension uses external compression tools which need to be set up.
+Launch Tiled, and open the project `kidchameleon.tiled-project` using _Project -> Open Project_ from the menu.
+Now from the menu choose _File -> Commands -> Edit Commands_.
+Navigate
+to the tab _Project commands_, and you will see a pre-populated list of three compression commands: `kc_compress`, `kc_compress_blocks`, `kc_decompress`.
+For each of these, select it and proceed with the following steps:
+- The field _Executable:_ contains an invalid path.
+To fix it, press the _Browse_ button and select the executable corresponding to the command (`compress`, `decompress` or `compress_blocks`) and your operating system (`compress.exe` etc for Windows, `compress` etc for Linux, `compress_osx` etc for MacOS) from the `tiled/compression` folder.
+- Furthermore press the _Browse_ button next to the _Working Directory:_
+field and select the folder `tiled/compression`.
-(The source of these compression tools is available at https://github.com/sonicretro/kid-chameleon-disasm/tree/master/tools if you need to compile them from source for your platform of choice.)
+(Note: The source of these compression tools is available at https://github.com/sonicretro/kid-chameleon-disasm/tree/master/tools if you need to compile them from source for your platform of choice.)

-You can now launch Tiled, and open the project `kidchameleon.tiled-project` using _Project -> Open Project_ from the menu.
 Assuming you have set up the disassembly so that all the individual levels have been split from the ROM into separate files, you should now be able to open the `.kclv` and `.kclvb` files from the _tiled/maps_ folder.

 I strongly recommend enabling _View -> Snapping -> Snap to Grid_.
-In the _View -> Views and Toolbars_ menu I recommend to enable (at least) _Project, Issues, Properties, Tilesets, Tile stamps_ and _Tools_.
+After opening a map, in the _View -> Views and Toolbars_ menu I recommend to enable (at least) _Project, Issues, Properties, Tilesets, Tile stamps_ and _Tools_.